vstinner/misc/cpython/pep-core_dev_process.rst

   least the experienced ones.

 * **CPython lifecycle**:
-  Know the project's lifecycle: Python has multiple maitained branches, some of them accept bugfixes, others only security fixes.
+  Know the project's lifecycle: Python has multiple maintained branches, some of them accept bugfixes, others only security fixes.
 Deciding if a fix can or cannot be backported is a complex question.